 When to Use Your Beneficiary Update Checklist

-While I recommend an "Annual Checkup" (perhaps during tax season or work open enrollment), certain life events should trigger an immediate review of your accounts.
+While an annual checkup is a good habit (perhaps during tax season or work open enrollment), certain life events should trigger an immediate review of your accounts.
 This ensures that your Estate Inventory Checklist (Printable Checklist and Next Steps) remains accurate and effective.

 Major Life Events